tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 └─$
 {% endhighlight %}

-Next, we can generate a wordlist of potential passwords using [cewl](https://github.com/digininja/CeWL) which is a tool for generating wordlists based on websites.
-We use the `-w` flag to specify an output file and the `--lowercase` flag to instruct `cewl` that we want a lowercase wordlist.
+We can generate a wordlist of potential passwords using [CeWL](https://github.com/digininja/CeWL) which is a tool for generating wordlists based on web pages.
+We use the `-w` flag to specify an output file and the `--lowercase` flag to instruct `CeWL` that we want a lowercase wordlist.
 This results in a wordlist containing 231 potential lowercase password.
 We can execute `cat wordlist | sed 's/.*/\u&/' | tee -a wordlist` to double the number of passwords by creating a copy of each potential password where the first character has been swapped to the corresponding uppercase character.
 For example, the password `secret` would become `Secret`.
 At this point, we have 462 potential passwords.
 We could try to perform a brute force attack using Burp suite's `Intruder` tool with the list of potential usernames and passwords.
+However, first, we need to know what a login request looks like.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]